-I. DEADLINE FOR SUBMISSION OF DISSERTATION PROPOSAL: Students must submit a dissertation proposal to their Advisory Committee by the end of the semester following the semester in which they passed comprehensive examinations.
+Students must submit a dissertation proposal to their Advisory Committee by the end of the semester following the semester in which they passed comprehensive examinations.

-II.
-FORMAT OF PROPOSAL:
+Format of Proposal

+Length

-- A. Length: The proposal must be typewritten, double-spaced, and long enough to cover all the points prescribed below.
-This will usually mean at least ten pages, but the length will depend in part on the nature of the topic and the requirements of the student's advisory committee. - B. Type: The proposal may be in narrative or outline form, or a combination of narrative and outline, depending on the requirements of the student's Advisory Committee. - C. Subdivisions: The proposal should include, in some approximate form, the following: - 1.
-Statement of Problem: One should explain the significance of the subject of the dissertation, how it relates to larger questions of historical concern, and how it can be defined so as to bring it within manageable proportions.
+The proposal must be typewritten, double-spaced, and long enough to cover all the points prescribed below.
+This will usually mean at least ten pages, but the length will depend in part on the nature of the topic and the requirements of the student's advisory committee.

+Type

+The proposal may be in narrative or outline form, or a combination of narrative and outline, depending on the requirements of the student's Advisory Committee.

+Subdivisions

+The proposal should include, in some approximate form, the following:

+Statement of Problem

+One should explain the significance of the subject of the dissertation, how it relates to larger questions of historical concern, and how it can be defined to bring it within manageable proportions.
 In addition, what are the major questions to be answered in this dissertation?
-What hypotheses will be tested in the process of research? - 2.
-Search of the Literature: A comprehensive bibliography is not required, but the proposal must include a survey of relevant literature designed to demonstrate: - a.
-The need for the proposed research.
+What hypotheses will be tested in the process of research?

+Search of the Literature

+A comprehensive bibliography is not required, but the proposal must include a survey of relevant literature designed to demonstrate:

+A. The need for the proposed research.
 This should be done by discussing secondary works that have dealt with the same general topic or problem.
-The proposal must explain how the proposed dissertation will differ from these existing works. - b.
-The feasibility of the proposed research.
-This should be done by describing the available primary sources (including published works and important document collections, and the location of the latter) and major secondary works that can be used in the dissertation research. - III.
-SPECIAL METHODOLOGY: The student should explain any specialized methods of research and analysis he/she will utilize. - IV.
-TITLE PAGE: A title page in the style shown in the Appendix shall be attached to the proposal. - V. ADVISORY COMMITTEE MEETING AND APPROVAL: A meeting of the student's Advisory Committee must be held to review the dissertation proposal.
-Copies of the proposal should be provided to each member of the Advisory Committee at least two days prior to the meeting. - VI.
-FINAL TEXT: After all changes and additions stipulated by the student's Advisory Committee have been made, the dissertation proposal will be signed by members of the committee.
+The proposal must explain how the proposed dissertation will differ from these existing works.

+B. The feasibility of the proposed research.
+This should be done by describing the available primary sources (including published works, important document collections, and the location of the latter) and major secondary works that can be used in the dissertation research.

+Special Methodology

+The student should explain any specialized methods of research and analysis he/she will utilize.

+Title Page

+A title page in the style shown in the Appendix shall be attached to the proposal.

+Advisory Committee Meeting and Approval

+A meeting of the student's Advisory Committee must be held to review the dissertation proposal.
+Copies of the proposal should be provided to each member of the Advisory Committee at least two days prior to the meeting.

+Final Text

+After all changes and additions stipulated by the student's Advisory Committee have been made, the dissertation proposal will be signed by members of the committee.
 The Graduate College will be informed, by submission of the Admission to Doctoral Candidacy form, that the dissertation proposal has been approved by the student's Advisory Committee.
-One copy of the final text of the proposal must be filed with the departmental Director of Graduate Studies. - VII.
+One copy of the final text of the proposal must be filed with the departmental Director of Graduate Studies.

 Before research begins, students should consult with their advisor to determine if their research requires the approval of the Institutional Review Board (IRB).
 If it does, students must secure IRB approval and take the appropriate training.

-GUIDELINES FOR THE DOCTORAL DISSERTATION PROCESS
+Guidelines for the Doctoral Dissertation Process